AdobeDocs/experience-manager-cloud-service.en/help/forms/creating-adaptive-form.md

 1. Tap **[!UICONTROL Create]**  &gt; **[!UICONTROL Adaptive Forms]**.
 The Wizard opens.
 1. In the Source tab, select a template:
    * When you select a template, a theme and submit action specified in the template are auto-selected, and the Create button is enabled.
-You can go to the Style and Submission tabs to select a different template or Submit action.
+You can go to the Style or Submission tabs to select a different theme or Submit action.
    * If the selected template does not specify a theme, the create button remains disabled.
 You can go to the Styles tab to manually select a theme.
 1. In the Style tab, select a theme:
    * When the selected template specifies a theme, the theme auto selected in the Wizard.
 You can choose different theme from the Style tab.